 I invite my viewers to use these paintings as a window into the fullness of the void that we each carry in ourselves.
 May you look into your own void and be blessed with a vision of your glorious and terrifying undiluted self.

 Danielle Mapes is a multidisciplinary artist who works and resides in Seattle, Washington.
 She studied sculpture at Metropolitan University of Denver in Colorado and ceramics at Shoreline Community College in Washington.
-In recent years, she has added oil painting to her repertoire.
-In all mediums, Danielle explores the entwined relationships between trauma and evolution, on both a personal and cultural level, and is a passionate advocate for raising awareness about women's issues.
-She is currently Assistant Director at Push/Pull, an education-focused art cooperative and gallery in Seattle.
+In subsequent years, she has added oil painting, watercolor, and fiber/textile arts to her repertoire.
+In all mediums, Danielle explores the entwined relationships between trauma and evolution, on both a personal and global level, and is a passionate advocate for raising awareness about women's issues from an intersectional and environmental perspective.
+She is currently Assistant Director at Push/Pull, an education-focused art cooperative and gallery, and Program Director at Bal-Art, a community arts program, both in the Ballard neighborhood in Seattle, WA.

 Danielle enjoys exhibiting in venues geared for informal public viewing, rather than traditional fine art settings.
 She delights in the fact that she shows oil paintings alongside comic authors, illustrators, tattoo artists, and more public-oriented creators.
 She finds it beautiful how, though her work is more traditionally informed, she very closely shares common themes and values with her peers.
 Danielle believes in bridging historically class-related distinctions between materials and venue by exhibiting in settings that tend to feel more accessible to a wider spectrum of people of all backgrounds.